apollographql/apollo/docs/source/platform/schema-registry.md

 ---
-title: Track schema change history
+title: Tracking schema change history
 description: Connect to the Apollo schema registry and track changes in your schema over time
 ---